Sell in multiple currencies

 Customers shop and pay in their local currency

 Your customers can pay for their orders and receive refunds in their local currency.
-The customer's local currency can be chosen from their geographical location or from a currency selector that you add to your theme.
+The customer's local currency can be chosen from their location or from a currency selector that you can add to your theme.